TobiasNickel/tXml/README.md

 ```

 ### **txml.simplifyLostLess** *(tXml_DOM_Object)*
-Same purpose of simplify, to make the data easier accessible.
 This version is not the same as in PHP simple_xml.
 But therefor, you do not lose any information.
 If there are attributes, you get an _attribute property, even if there is only one of a kind, it will be an array with one item, for consistent code.

 ### **txml.filter** *(tXml_DOM_Object, f)*
 This method is used with the filter parameter, it is used like Array.filter.
 But it will traverse the entire deep tree.